France–Iceland relations

-French–Icelandic relations are foreign relations between Iceland and France.
-Diplomatic relations between them were established on 10 January 1946.
+Iceland and France have maintained diplomatic relations between them since 10 January 1946.
 Both nations are members of the European Economic Area, North Atlantic Treaty Organization, the Organisation for Economic Co-operation and Development and the United Nations.

 History

 French seamen started fishing in the seas nearby Iceland in the 18th century.
 In the 1900s the French organization Société des hopitaux francais d´Islande built three hospitals in Iceland, one in Reykjavík, one in the Vestmann Islands and one in Fáskrúðsfjörður, East-Iceland.
 Of those three hospitals, the hospital in Fáskrúðsfjörður was rebuilt in 2009–2014.
 In 1955 a cemetery was built in Fáskrúðsfjörður for 49 French seamen.

 Trade and investment

 In 2014, Iceland directly exported goods worth 12.7 billion ISK to France, making them the seventh export destination of Iceland.